davibc90/cloudwalk_agents_swarm_challenge/README.md

   -d '{"message":"How can I use my phone as a card machine?","user":"client789"}'
 ```

-- Web Search Tool test, asking for news and events:
+- Web Search Tool test, asking for news and events, always after confirming the information is not inside the knowledge base:
 ```powershell
 curl -X POST "http://localhost:10000/langgraph/invoke" `
   -H "Content-Type: application/json" `